Brian Hoyer: 2009 season

 Despite being invited to the NFL Scouting Combine, Hoyer was not selected in the 2009 NFL draft.
 He signed immediately after the draft with the New England Patriots.

 Hoyer debuted in the Patriots' preseason game against the Cincinnati Bengals, completing 11-of-19 passes for 112 yards.
-In the preseason finale against the New York Giants, he played at quarterback the entire game, leading the team on a comeback after trailing 21–0 in the first quarter to a 38–27 win, completing 18-of-25 passes for 242 yards, one touchdown, and no interceptions.
+In the preseason finale against the New York Giants, he played at quarterback the entire game, leading the team on a comeback after trailing 21–0 in the first quarter to a 38–27 victory, completing 18-of-25 passes for 242 yards, a touchdown, and no interceptions.